arendst/Tasmota/README.md

 It is recommended to compile with version 2.4.2 of the esp8266 board libraries.
 With v2.4.0 and v2.4.1 there are some issues related to sleep command.
 Do not use.
-If you are going to compile with old v2.3.0 you need to comment lines 10 and 58 on the _esp-knx-ip.h_ file.
+If you are going to compile with old v2.3.0 you need to comment lines 10 and 58 of the _esp-knx-ip.h_ file.

 ## Implemented Features ##